aidenybai/million/website/pages/blog/noSlot.en-US.md

 ---

-- Why it's here
-- The feature
-- Limitations

-If you've used Million.js for a while, you've probably noticed there are `<slot />` elements wrapping your Million.js components.
-The reasoning behind that was slightly mentioned in the [Behind The Block](/blog/behind-the-block) blog post but we're going to touch on that and dicuss the ways we're going to try to avoid it.
+If you've used Million.js for a while, you've probably noticed there are `<slot />` HTML elements wrapping your Million.js components.
+The reasoning behind that was slightly mentioned in the [Behind The Block](/blog/behind-the-block) blog post but we're going to touch on that and discuss the ways we're going to try avoiding it.

 ## History

-The key point in Million.js is that it takes over the rendering step of a specifc component or a chunk of your React app and then handles it itself and mounts it to the DOM directly rather than letting React do anything on that end.
+The key point of Million.js is that it takes over the rendering step of a specifc component or a chunk of your React app and then handles it itself and mounts it to the DOM directly rather than letting React do anything on that end.

 ![React to Million mount](/react-to-million.png)

 The `Loader` component here is the bridge between Million and React!
 Or in other words, it's the `<slot />` element.
-Having `<slot />` would stop us worrying about non-Million siblings or siblings that come from other blocks.
-In general, it makes rendering much easier for Million.
+Having `<slot />` would stop us from worrying about non-Million siblings or siblings that come from other blocks.
+In other words, it makes rendering much easier for Million.

 ## Issues
-This approach works flawlessly, but there are few issues being reported which are completely fair.
+This approach works for rendering, but there are a few issues being reported which are completely fair.
 ### Broken Styles

 In the process of adding the Million compiler, people often face this issue where the styles they used to apply do not work anymore since they did not expect there are few `slot`s have been added here and there.